daifkyou/minimade/README.md

 glows still look nice so i added those

-The mod, selection button, search, sort by, and web access icons are from mdi (https://materialdesignicons.com/).
+Most icons are from mdi (https://materialdesignicons.com/).
 Text is in osifont.

 ## Compatibility